darekf77/typescript-npm-project/documentation/development/index.md

 Add -verbose flag to any command to see more of debugging data

 ```
-firedev any-firedev-command -verbose
+taon any-taon-command -verbose
 ```

 ### Creating apps/libs as standalone or smart container (organization) projects

 ```
-firedev new my-standalone-lib-app
+taon new my-standalone-lib-app
-firedev new my-workspace/my-workspace-child-lib-app
+taon new my-workspace/my-workspace-child-lib-app
-firedev container my-new-container
+taon container my-new-container
 ```

 ### Initing / clearing temporary files for project
 Everytime you are starting lib build or you wan't to clear all project temporary data.. use these commands
 ```
-firedev clear
+taon clear
-firedev cl
+taon cl
-firedev init # => is a part of lib build and you don't need to use it
+taon init # => is a part of lib build and you don't need to use it

 ```